Hunter Education Program

 Classes are typically held from March 1 - November 15 each year.
 Our courses are taught by volunteer instructors who are hunters so there are very few classes that take place after November 15.

 The following are your options for obtaining a hunter education certificate from the State of Iowa:

-- Visit the Online Training Registration and Tracking System at www.iowadnr.gov/training to search for a course in your area and to get registered.
+- After January 2nd, 2014, please visit the Online Training Registration and Tracking System to find a course in your area and to get registered.